 Coimbatore Tamil Nadu, India Travel Guide

 Coimbatore's cuisine is mainly South Indian, specifically Tamil, with a strong influence from the Kongu Nadu region.
 This regional cuisine developed throughout the centuries, shaped by agricultural practices and commerce routes.
-It is known for its distinct flavors, use of fresh, locally sourced spices, and a historical emphasis on vegetarian dishes.
+It is known for its distinct flavors, use of fresh, locally sourced spices, and an ancient emphasis on vegetarian meals.

-Rice serves as the staple grain, forming the basis of most meals.
+Rice serves as the staple grain, forming the basis of the majority of meals.

 Traditionally, meals, especially those served on banana leaves, are eaten with the right hand.
 It is customary to wash your hands before and after eating.